 If you are entering the competition, you will need the schedule of classes and the rules.
 You can download them here and here.
 You can enter online using the form at http://dublinbees.org/entryform, or download an entry form here.

-Delighted to announce the two lectures at this year’s Dublin Honey Show in Christ Church Hall, Rathgar on November 7th:
+Delighted to announce the lectures and films at this year’s Dublin Honey Show in Christ Church Hall, Rathgar on November 4th: